ilhamyoga/RESTful-API-NoteApp/README.md

 ```
 mkdir name_directory
 ```
-3. Dowload or Clone this project and copy in your folder
+3. Dowload or clone this project and copy in your folder
 4. Install nodemon
 ```
 npm install -g nodemon